wp-plugins/wp-grins-ssl/readme.txt

 == Installation ==

 No special installation procedures required.

+Works on MultiSite as per-site or network activated.

 == Changelog ==